Luther Monument (Worms)

 The Luther Monument (Lutherdenkmal) is a group of statues that was erected in Worms, Rhineland-Palatinate, Germany, to commemorate the Protestant reformer Martin Luther.
 It was designed and partly made by Ernst Rietschel, and unveiled on 25 June 1868.
-The monument consists of a group of bronze statues on stone plinths centred on a statue of Luther, surrounded by statues of related individuals and allegorical statues representing related towns.
-The elements are arranged in the shape of a castle, recalling Luther's hymn "Ein feste Burg ist unser Gott" ("A Mighty Fortress Is Our God").
-It is one of the largest Luther Monuments, and shaped views of the reformer.
+The monument includes a group of bronze statues on stone plinths centred on a statue of Luther, surrounded by statues of related individuals and allegorical statues representing related towns.
+The elements are arranged in the shape of a castle, reflecting Luther's hymn "A Mighty Fortress Is Our God" ("Ein feste Burg ist unser Gott" in German).

+It is the largest of the Luther Monuments, and shaped views of the reformer.
 Copies of the central Luther statue are located in Europe and the United States, including the Luther Monument in Washington, D.C.
 (1884).

 History

 Plans to build a significant monument to Martin Luther in Worms were already made in the 18th century.
 In 1856, an association, the Luther-Denkmal-Verein, was formed, which pursued the idea and collected donations from Europe and the Americas.
 Among the historical topics remembered by the monument are Luther's Ninety-five Theses of 1517 and his appearance at the Diet of Worms in 1521, where he defended his theses facing Charles V, Holy Roman Emperor.
 The main 3.5 m high bronze statue of Luther is surrounded by eleven others depicting other reformers, political figures, and personified related towns.
 The statues are mounted on separate stone plinths on a stepped base, and the overall shape of the monument is intended to resemble a castle, representing Luther's hymn "Ein feste Burg ist unser Gott" (A firm castle is our God).